-Bottom Margin Check Pattern [8] Print out a total check pattern
+[8] Print out a total quality check pattern

-Before starting the operation below, be sure to set A4-size paper in the paper tray for printing check patterns.
+Before starting the operation below, be sure to set letter-size paper in the paper tray for printing check patterns.

-On your PC, run "filedg32.exe" in the folder created in Section 7.1.1.
+(1) On your PC, run "filedg32.exe" in the folder created in Section 7.1.1.
 The Filedrgs window appears as shown below.

-(2) Drag and drop the "qualbh9.prn" onto the Brother Maintenance USB Printer driver icon in the Filedrgs window shown above.

-The machine displays the "RECEIVING DATA" on the LCD and prints out the "Total Quality Check Pattern" (see the next page for a sample printout).

-(3) Check the printed check pattern.
+- (2) Drag and drop the "qualbh9.prn" onto the Brother Maintenance USB Printer driver icon in the Filedrgs window shown above. - The machine displays the "RECEIVING DATA" on the LCD and prints out the "Total Quality Check Pattern" (see the next page for a sample printout). - (3) Check the printed check pattern.
 If any problem is found, go back to the related item (any of [4] through [7] above) and make adjustments again.

-A: Leading-edge print start position Check that the top margin is within 3 ± 1 mm and the first printed line is not inclined.
-B: Checking for horizontal streaks Check for no banding or black/white horizontal streaks.
-C: Margin adjustment for borderless printing (600 dpi) Check that there is no left or right margin in 600 dpi.
-Go back to Section 7.2 [7].
-D: Paper feed roller adjustment Check the result of PF roller compensation.
+A: Leading-edge print start position Check that the top margin is within 3±1 mm and the first printed line is not inclined.
+B: Paper feed roller adjustment Check the result of PF roller compensation.
 Check that the section number with the lightest checkered pattern is within ± 2 .
 Go back to Section 7.2 [5].
-E: Margin adjustment for borderless printing (1200 dpi) Check that there is no left or right margin.
+C: Margin adjustment for borderless printing (600 dpi) Check that there is no left or right margin in 600 dpi.
 Go back to Section 7.2 [7].
-F: Adjustment of vertical print lines (450 dpi, 600 dpi, and 1200 dpi) Check that #2 block with "OK" shows full alignment in each of 450 dpi, 600 dpi, and 1200 dpi.
+D: Adjustment of vertical print lines (450 dpi, 600 dpi, and 1200 dpi) Check that #2 block with "OK" shows full alignment in each of 450 dpi, 600 dpi, and 1200 dpi.
 Go back to Section 7.2 [6].
-G: Head positioning adjustment Check the result of the head skew adjustment.
+E: Head positioning adjustment Check the result of the head skew adjustment.
 Check that the section number with the lightest checkered pattern is within ± 2 .
 Go back to Section 7.2 [4].
-H: Margin adjustment for borderless printing (600 dpi) Check that there is no left or right margin in 600 dpi.
+F: Margin adjustment for borderless printing (1200 dpi) Check that there is no left or right margin in 1200 dpi.
 Go back to Section 7.2 [7].
-I: Adjustment of discharging conditions of all nozzles Check that all nozzles discharge ink normally.
-J: Checking for vertical streaks Check for no white/black vertical streaks.
-K: Margin adjustment for borderless printing (1200 dpi) Check that there is no left or right margin in 1200 dpi.
-Go back to Section 7.2 [7].
-L: Paper ejection roller adjustment Check the result of the paper ejection roller compensation.
+G: Paper ejection roller adjustment Check the result of the paper ejection roller compensation.
 Check that the section number with the lightest checkered pattern is within ± 2 .
 Go back to Section 7.2 [5].
-M:Margin adjustment for borderless printing (trailing edge) Check that the bottom margin is within 5±2 mm.
+H: Margin adjustment for borderless printing (trailing edge) Check that the bottom margin is within 5±2 mm.
 Go back to Section 7.2 [7].